zwiebert/tronferno-mcu/README.md

- Too complicated and totally useless?
+ Its all too complicated and totally useless?
 I currently work on a GUI for Android.
 Maybe I also add a binary repository later, for the people (if any) who just want to flash their MCUs without having to install the build environment on their PC.

  The latitude and longitude configuration is required by astro function obviously.
 But its currently disabled and a predefined table is used instead.
 Can be changed in user/main/astro.c  Enable math_write_astro().
 But the data it generates is probably wrong at the moment.